nnirror/wax/README.md

 Displays the input signal as a waveform in an oscilloscope. `scope min` and `scope max` control the amplitude range of the oscilloscope. `block size` controls the number of samples in the total history of the oscilloscope, and it must be a power of 2 between 32 and 32768.

 ## sequencer
 Advances to the next step in a 8-step sequence every time a signal connected to the `advance` inlet goes above 0.5.
 When a signal connected to the `reset` inlet goes above 0.5, the sequence will immediately move to the first step.
-The `output` signal produces the value for the current step, with slider ranges between 0 - 1.
-The `step` outlet produces the number of the current step.
+The `output (step)` signal produces the slider value for the current step, with slider ranges between 0 - 1.
+The `step` outlet outputs the current step number.
 Steps are zero-based, so the first step = step 0.

+The `phase` inlet expects a signal between 0 and 1 and outputs the slider value in that relative position via the `output (phase)` outlet.
+In other words, a 0 outputs the first slider's value; a 0.5 outputs the fifth slider; a 1 outputs the eighth slider; etc.

 ## sine
 Generates a sine wave between -1 and 1, oscillating at `frequency`.
 The phase of the sine wave can be modified at signal-rate with `phase`,which will be added to the `frequency` parameter.